Enrichment Classes

 Open to cello and viola students Book 2 and up.

-Open to students 12 and up, in Book 6 and up.
+Open to students in Book 5 and up.
+Students must be proficiant note readers.

 Cello Choir